 Coverage under this plan is non-occupational.
 Only non-occupational injuries and non-occupational illnesses are covered.
+Conditions that are related to pregnancy may be covered under this plan.

 Refer to the What the Plan Covers section of the Booklet for more information about your coverage.